Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-tricksy-kittens/rules/_index.md

 * Discard one card from your row ...
 * ... to execute the power written on it!
+* However, only **one power may be used per trick** (in total).

+Powers are executed **before** playing your card for this trick.
+Unless the power specifically states some other moment at which it triggers.

+{{% remark %}}
-You can do so before or after playing your card for this trick.
-(Do notice, though, that paying the card means _losing_ that trick.
-Which means you may not be able to score your bid anymore!)
+Notice that paying the card means _losing_ that trick.
+Which means you may not be able to score your bid anymore!

-However, only **one power may be used per trick**.
+{{% /remark %}}

+Powers only apply to the remainder of the _current trick_.
+If multiple powers contradict each other, the _last_ one played overrides the others.

 @TODO: IMAGE EXAMPLE